 Recently, I had a wonderful opportunity to cook this dish live on Instagram with the great Chef Mojdeh.
 We talked, cooked, danced and cried as we reminisced about our childhoods and the traditions associated with Northern Iranian cuisine.

 I did my best to describe the techniques and elements that go into preparing this dish, all in Farsi.
-But even if you are not a Farsi speaker, I have a good feeling you can pick up the love and emotions that went into preparing this dish.
+But even if you are not a Farsi speaker, I have a good feeling you could pick up the love and emotions that went into preparing this dish.

 - 1/2 cup olive oil, divided